ItsDrike/dotfiles/guides/01_INSTALLATION.md

 partitions:

 - EFI (1 GB)
-- Swap (same size as your RAM, or more)
-- Data (rest)
+- Root, Data & Swap (rest)

-The swap partition is optional, however I do recommend creating it (instead of using a swap file), as it will allow you to hibernate your machine.
+Some people like to use a swap partition, however, doing so on an otherwise encrypted system introduces you to unnecessary risk factors, as your swap likely won't be encrypted.
+This is especially problematic for hibernation, as hibernating into an unencrypted swap partition will allow passwordless restore.

+Instead, I prefer using a swapfile within BTRFS.
+This still allows hibernation with systemd initrd, but only after unlocking the partition.

 > [!NOTE]
 > Don't forget to also set the type for these partitions (`t` command in `fdisk`).
 >
 > - EFI partition type: EFI System (1)
-> - Swap partition type: Linux swap (19)
+> - Root partition type: Linux root x86-64 (23)
-> - Data partition type: Linux filesystem (20)
+> - (Extra) Data partition type: Linux filesystem (20)

 ### File-Systems